4ur1X/Intro_to_IM/Final Project/JOURNAL.md

 To navigate to the initial screen directly, one can press the 'X' key.
 Below is the GIF of today's completed task.

 <img src="https://github.com/ronit-singh/Intro_to_IM/blob/main/Final%20Project/GIF%20Demos/nascar_day1.gif" height="230"> &emsp;&emsp;

+## July 1

+**TODAY'S TASKS**

+- I'll work on "customise" screen and add all the modification properties for the car.
+- I'll also work on the most important component of the game i.e. actual gameplay screen.
+- I might design different race tracks as well.